 Tip #9 for content aggregators: Use SEO.
 Not all great content sources understand the framework of the Internet.
 Search engine optimization may be unfamiliar to them, even if they’re experts in other topics.
 Great content aggregators understand SEO and help content that isn’t optimized get found.

-The basic rule of content aggregation is exposing content that wouldn’t have been found or discussed otherwise.
+The basic rule of content aggregation is exposing content that might not have been discussed otherwise.
 That’s precisely what Google does, and the search engine giant has a bigger built-in audience because of this approach.
 Google aggregates a lot of content, more than anywhere else.

 Since publishers don’t have the chance to compete with Google, in order to stay relevant as content aggregators we must find content that isn’t picked up by search engines and expose it to the right audience.
 This requires deeper knowledge of domains, a vast array of email newsletter subscriptions, and the ability to research fluently.

 Do you want to turn your website into a media powerhouse?
 Schedule a call with us to discuss further.

 What do you think of content aggregation?
 Do you have other tips for quality content aggregation?